Annuals for wildlife

 One of the best things about having a garden packed with annual flowers is that it's also full of wildlife.
 Butterflies, bees and other pollinating insects like hoverflies adore open annual flowers: birds will be hot on their heels after the big, generous seedheads.

-Here's our pick of the five best varieties from the range in our garden centre to attract insects into your Telford garden.
+Here's our pick of the five best varieties to attract insects into your garden.

 Marigolds (Calendula officinalis): cheery orange flowers which are adored by butterflies